telerik/reporting-docs/knowledge-base/json-length-is-too-large-net-core.md

 ## Suggested Workarounds

-By default, the search metadata is generated automatically but it can also be set to be on-demand which would resolve the issue for when the search is not used.
+By default, the search metadata is generated automatically but it can also be set to be on-demand which would resolve the issue for the cases when the search is not used.

 ````js
 $(function () {